Working Memory: Long-Term Strategies & Supports for Diverse Learners

 Use checklists and visuals

-Many of us use visuals supports to help us stay on track and remember tasks.
+Many of us use visual supports to help us stay on track and remember tasks.
 Checklists, to-do lists, daily agendas, end-of-the-day reminder sheets, calendars, and self-evaluation ratings can all be valuable tools to help diverse learners require less working memory to focus and stay on track.

 Offer breaks

-Just as we look to break down tasks into simpler components to promote success, we can also help learners that struggle with working memory with more frequent breaks.
-Getting up to stretch, get a drink of water, or use the restroom can make a big difference for some learners who have difficulty with an intense focus on complex tasks.
+Just as we look to break down tasks into simpler components to promote success, we can also help learners that struggle with working memory by offering more frequent breaks.
+Getting up to stretch, get a drink of water, or use the restroom can make a big difference for some learners who have difficulty with intense focus on complex tasks.
 For some learners who have good working memory skills but struggle with the motivation to apply them in academic or vocational settings, more frequent breaks can improve performance on tedious or less-preferred tasks.

 “Say it back” or summarize